 Before going too far, look for hornbills near the village.
 These birds have large yellow beaks and have been living on Ubin for many years.
 There used to be two of them but two new members were added in recent years.
 The hornbills are wild birds and free to roam around the island, so try finding them.
 It will be easier to listen out for their calls which are rather distinctive from other birds.

-In the picture above, a young hornbill and an adult one with a casque on the upper mandible.
+In the picture below, a young hornbill and an adult one with a casque on the upper mandible.
 These birds are considered one of the main highlights on Ubin.
 Don't miss them.

 A yellow-bellied sunbird.
 It is not easy to get this close to birds, but it is easy for them to get close to you if you are not making any sudden movements.
-This was a chance shot near the village where there are more flowers.
+Try finding them in places where there are flowers.

 The West Side

-The west side has more open lands and is best for bird-watching.
+The west side of Pulau Ubin has more open lands and is best for bird-watching.
 With easier accesses to several small beaches, they offer good spots for fishing too.
 Out of the village, you can check out Butterfly Hill for butterflies if you are into butterfly watching.
-We can't get good shots with tele-zoom lens so we move on to Pekan Quarry for larger photography subjects.

 At Pekan Quarry's view point, you will find large number of herons on the water and trees on the opposite shore.
 There are other birdies among the flowers and bushes near the view point too.
 Do look out for them.